sonyhome/SerialMenu/README.md

 * Easily support sub-menu hierarchies
 * Compact user code
 * Menu text can be stored in SRAM or Flash (data or program memory)

+## Memory overhead analysis:

+This analysis is for version 1.0 released Nov.
+12 2019.

 ## Notes: